hectoresen/Hectoresen/README.md

   </a>
 </p>

-## 💫 I leave here the link to my first Git repository from when I started programming in school.
-It's nothing impressive, but it brings back a lot of memories!
+<h2 align="center"> 💫 I leave here the link to my first Git repository from when I started programming in school.
+It's nothing impressive, but it brings back a lot of memories! </h2>
 Don't judge me by the content, I was a newbie but very eager! 😅

 https://gitlab.com/Hectoresen